MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/automatic-authentication-fails.md

 ms.date: 3/31/2022
 ---

-# Fix authentication issues in Office applications when you try to connect to an Office 365 service
+# Fix authentication issues in Office applications when you try to connect to a Microsoft 365 service

 ## Symptoms